wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-tyk-oas.md

 Tyk's request validation middleware automatically parses the schema for the request in the OpenAPI description part of the Tyk OAS API Definition and uses this to compare against the incoming request.

-OpenAPI schema can reference other schemas defined elsewhere letting you write complex validations very efficiently since you don’t need to re-define the validation for a particular object every time you wish to refer to it.
-At this time Tyk only supports local references: to schema within the same API Definition.
+An OpenAPI schema can reference other schemas defined elsewhere, letting you write complex validations very efficiently since you don’t need to re-define the validation for a particular object every time you wish to refer to it.
+Tyk only supports local references to schemas (within the same OpenAPI document).

 As explained in the OpenAPI [documentation](https://learn.openapis.org/specification/parameters.html), the structure of an API request is described by two components:
 - parameters (headers, query parameters, path parameters)